Getting ready for a big job interview?

 Task: My objective was to ensure all campaigns ran smoothly without neglecting project-specific details or milestones.

 Action: I created a centralized calendar outlining key deadlines for each campaign.
-I then allocated specific blocks of time daily to focus on each project and set reminders for important tasks.
+I then allocated specific blocks of time daily to focus on each project, prioritizing the tasks based on urgency and delegated minor responsibilities to team members.
 For transparency and collaboration, I updated my team on my schedule so they knew when I was dedicated to each campaign.

 Situation: When I was finalizing a major proposal for a potential client at my previous job, I frequently faced interruptions due to its time-sensitive nature and high visibility.